 What Pests Do Cosmos Get?

-Cosmos self-seed, prefer infertile, difficult soil and are fairly tolerant of low moisture.
+Plant pests abound in spring and summer.
+Those that eat plant parts and suck sap can cause stunting, disfiguring, and loss of vigor in our beautiful landscape plants.
+Bugs that eat cosmos flowers can do successive damage to plants over time.
+These tiny marauders are often difficult to spot, but their feeding activities bring obvious results.
+Identifying the insects on cosmos can help control the pests and restore your plant to health.
+Cosmos self-seed, prefer infertile, difficult soil, and are fairly tolerant of low moisture.
 You really couldn’t ask for a more perfect, easy-care plant that brings vivid color to the landscape.
 However, even these tough beauties can be laid low by tiny insect pests.
-While many insects may nibble on cosmos now and again, like grasshoppers, the most common pests that set up their cafeterias in your plants are aphids, thrips and Lygus plant bugs.
+While many insects may nibble on cosmos now and again, like grasshoppers, the most common pests that set up their cafeterias in your plants are aphids, thrips, and Lygus plant bugs.

 - Aphids – They are sucking insects that dine on plant sap.
 This can result in interruption of nutrients to parts of the plant and lowered vigor.
 Heavy feeding can also cause distorted and stunted new plant growth.
 Twisted leaves or unfinished flowers are common.
 These small insects are tiny but visible with the naked eye.
-Most often black, they also come in red, white, silver, brown and other colors.
+Most often black, aphids also come in red, white, silver, brown, and other colors.
 Use a consistent plan of sprayed horticultural oil to combat the little beasties.

 - Thrips – These are even smaller than aphids and are usual insects on cosmos.
-It is often not possible to see these insects as more than the dot of a pencil.
+It is often not possible to see thrips as more than the dot of a pencil.
 If you see numerous tiny dots along the plant stems and leaves, you may be the lucky recipient of a thrip invasion.
 You can blast many of the pests off with bursts of water or use the horticultural soap spray.

 How to Combat Insects on Cosmos